Jordan-Hall/vscode-gpt/README.md

 # GPT-3 VS Code Plugin

-Welcome to the GPT-3 VS Code Plugin, a tool that allows you to use the power of OpenAI's GPT-3 language model directly within your code editor.
+A VS Code plugin that allows you to use OpenAI's GPT-3 to generate code for your projects.

 ## Features

- - Convert comments to code: Simply highlight a comment in your code and use the "Convert comments" command to generate code that matches the intent of the comment.
+- Convert comments to code

- - Convert unit tests to code: Select a block of unit test definitions and use the "Convert tests" command to generate code that matches the tests.
+- Convert unit tests to implementation

- - Execute GPT-3 on the current line: Use the "Execute on current line" command to generate code based on the current line of code you have selected.
+- Execute GPT-3 on the current line

-- Execute GPT-3 on the full file: Use the "Execute on full file" command to generate code based on the entire file you have open.
+- Execute GPT-3 on the full file

+## Usage

+To use the GPT-3 extension, follow these steps:

+1. Make sure you have an OpenAI API key.
+You can obtain one by signing up for a free account on the [OpenAI website](https://beta.openai.com/signup/).
+2. In Visual Studio Code, go to the `Extensions` tab and search for `GPT-3`.
+3. Click the `Install` button to install the extension.
+4. Once the extension is installed, click the `Reload` button to activate it.
+5. In the `Command Palette` (Ctrl+Shift+P), search for `GPT-3: Set API Key` and enter your API key.
+6. To use the extension, open a file in Visual Studio Code and select the text you want to convert or execute.
+7. In the `Command Palette`, search for the command you want to use (e.g. `GPT-3: Convert Comments`, `GPT-3: Convert Tests`, etc.).
+8. Select the command and follow the prompts to generate the code or execute GPT-3.

+## Requirements

+- OpenAI API key

+## Extension Settings

+This extension contributes the following settings:

+- `gpt3.apiKey`: the API key for OpenAI's GPT-3

+## Troubleshooting

+If you encounter any issues while using the GPT-3 extension, try the following steps:

+1. Make sure you have entered a valid API key.
+You can check your API key by going to the `Command Palette` and searching for `GPT-3: Show API Key`.
+2. If you are trying to convert or execute code, make sure you have selected the text you want to convert or execute.
+3. If you are still having issues, try uninstalling and reinstalling the extension.
+4. If the problem persists, please [create an issue](https://github.com/your-username/gpt-3-vscode/issues) on the GitHub repository with a detailed description of the problem and any error messages you may have received.

-## Getting Started
+## Release Notes
-To use the GPT-3 VS Code Plugin, you will need to obtain an API key from OpenAI.
-Once you have your key, you can set it within the plugin settings by using the "Set API Key" command.

-With your API key set, you can begin using the plugin by selecting a block of code or a comment, and then using one of the conversion commands listed above.
-The generated code will be added to a new file with a .gpt3.code extension, and opened in a new editor for you to review.

-We hope you find the GPT-3 VS Code Plugin useful in your coding endeavors.
-If you have any feedback or suggestions, please don't hesitate to let us know.
-Thank you for using the plugin!
+### 1.0.0

+Initial release of the GPT-3 VS Code plugin.